repercussive/web-dom-exercises/002 flip-adele/README.md

 - You can rotate an element via CSS with `transform: rotate()`.
 [Click here for more information and examples.](https://developer.mozilla.org/en-US/docs/Web/CSS/transform-function/rotate)

-- To modify CSS from JavaScript, you can set the [style property](https://www.w3schools.com/jsref/prop_html_style.asp) of any DOM element.
+- To modify CSS from JavaScript, you can modify the [style property](https://www.w3schools.com/jsref/prop_html_style.asp) of any DOM element.